LaTeX Basics#

 The titlepage environment creates a title page, i.e. a page with no printed page number or heading.
 It also causes the following page to be numbered page one.

-Formatting is left to you, but commands like \centering
+Formatting is left to you, but commands like \centering, \vspace, and \vfill are helpful.

 Basic Math#